therealsphinx/support.balsamiq.com/content/sales/upgrades.md

 Site owners can upgrade or downgrade at any time in their [site settings](/sales/mybsubscriptions/#changing-your-plan).
 When upgrading or downgrading, sites will automatically receive credit for any time remaining on the old plan level.

-### Mockups 3 for Google Drive
+### Balsamiq for Google Drive

-Mockups 3 for Google Drive is a single user subscription.
+Balsamiq for Google Drive is a single user subscription.
 There is no volume purchasing or company-wide subscriptions for this product.

 ### Mockups for Confluence Server or JIRA Server